-MAKESHIFT THEATER SIGNS LEASE FOR AKRON’S HISTORIC COACH HOUSE VENUE
+MAKESHIFT THEATER BEGINS 25-26 SEASON AT HISTORIC COACH HOUSE VENUE

-Makeshift Theater is thrilled to announce the signing of a lease agreement with the Akron Woman’s City Club (AWCC) for the historic carriage house theater space located at 732 West Exchange Street.
-This arrangement secures a permanent home for the nonprofit theater company and promises to bring vibrant theatrical productions to the Akron community for years to come.
+After completing extensive renovations to the historic carriage house theater at 732 West Exchange Street, Makeshift Theater will officially launch its new permanent home at the Coach House.
+This home for the nonprofit theater company promises to bring vibrant theatrical productions to the Akron community for years to come.

 The venue, commonly known to local theater enthusiasts as “Coach House” has a rich history of theatrical performances in Akron.
 “This agreement represents a significant milestone for our organization.”said Jane Bond, president, Makeshift Theater.
 “Having a dedicated performance space will allow us to expand our programming and further our mission of bringing quality theatrical experiences to the Akron community.”